NotQuiteAwake/hierarchical/notes/report.md

 2. Single "galaxy"

-   Generate a random uniform distribution of charges in a disk about set axis, excluding a central radius.
+   Generate a random uniform distribution of charges on a disk about set axis, excluding a small central region.
 Add a "supermassive black hole (SMBH)" - particle of very high mass at the centre, and set all particle velocities to that of circular motion around the SMBH.
 \filbreak
 3. Two "galaxies"

-   Generate two galaxies as above, tilted at different angles, then boost them with velocities required for the SMBHs at the centre to orbit around each other.
+   Generate two galaxies as above, tilted at different angles, then boost them with velocities required for the SMBHs at the centre to perform circular motion about their centre of mass.

-Due to lack of space we present and discuss the most interesting third case only here, while some snapshots of the other two can be found in the [Appendix].
+Due to lack of space we present and discuss the most interesting third case only here, while some discussions of the other two can be found in the [Appendix].
 Videos of full simulations are also available.

 Snapshots of the third system, shown in [Figure @fig:two_galaxies], display very good qualitative agreement across the three methods.
 As the galaxies rotate